fmerg/pymerkle/USAGE.md

-The provided `.json` file's content must here be a single list of objects (like [here](tests/objects/sample-list.json)), otherwise a `ValueError` is thrown
-(or a `JSONDecodeError` if the file's content cannot be even deserialized).
+The provided `.json` file's content must here be a single list of objects (like [here](tests/objects/sample-list.json)), otherwise a `ValueError` is thrown, or a `JSONDecodeError` if the file's content cannot be even deserialized.

 ### Generating proofs (Server's Side)

 A Merkle-tree (Server) generates _Merkle-proofs_ (_audit_ and _consistency proofs_) according to parameters provided by an auditor or a monitor (Client).
-Any such proof consists essentially of a path of hashes (i.e., a finite sequence of hashes and a rule for combining them) leading to the presumed current root-hash of the tree.
+Any such proof consists essentially of a path of hashes (i.e., a finite sequence of hashes and a rule for combining them) leading to the presumed current root-hash of the Merkle-tree.
 Requesting, providing and validating proofs certifies both the Client's and Server's identity by ensuring that each has knowledge of some of the tree's previous state and/or the tree's current state, revealing minimum information about the tree's encrypted records and without actually need of holding a database of these records.

 #### Audit-proof

-Given a Merkle-tree `tree`, use the `.auditProof` method to generate the audit proof based upon, say, the 56-th leaf as follows:
+Given a Merkle-tree `tree`, use the `.auditProof()` method to generate the audit proof based upon, say, the 56-th leaf as follows:

 ```python
 p = tree.auditProof(arg=55)